carpentries/instructor-training/episodes/11-practice-teaching.md

 positive vs. opportunities for growth (sometimes called "negative") and content (what was said) vs. presentation (how it was said).

-Note: there is a version of this video with subtitles in both Spanish and English here: [https://www.youtube.com/watch?v=jxgMVwQamO0](https://www.youtube.com/watch?v=jxgMVwQamO0)
+Note: there is a version of [this video with subtitles in both Spanish and English](https://www.youtube.com/watch?v=jxgMVwQamO0)

 This exercise should take about 10 minutes.